andifalk/client-certificate-demo/README.md

 To build the server with [gradle](https://gradle.org/) just open a shell and perform the command ```gradlew clean build```.
 Please note that there this project also integrates the [OWASP Dependency Check](https://jeremylong.github.io/DependencyCheck/) to scan 3rd party libraries for security vulnerabilities.
-To perform this check just perform a ```gradlew dependencyCheckUpdate dependencyCheckAnalyze```
+To perform this check just perform a ```gradlew dependencyCheckUpdate dependencyCheckAnalyze```.

-To start the application use [gradle](https://gradle.org/) as well by performing ```gradlew bootRun``` or start it using your Java IDE.
+To start the application use [gradle](https://gradle.org/) with the command ```gradlew bootRun``` or start it using your Java IDE.

 ### Client Test

 #### Web Browser

-To authenticate your web browser for our Spring Boot server application make sure that you have imported the file _myuser-client.p12_ into your the browsers certificate store.
+To authenticate your web browser for our Spring Boot server application make sure you have imported the file _myuser-client.p12_ into your the browsers certificate store.

 If you navigate your browser to ```https://localhost:8443/api``` then you first should see